TERMITE CONTROL MELBOURNE

 During a termite inspection in Melbourne, the pest control professional checks your property for signs of termites.
 Accessible timbers in your property’s interior, exterior, subfloor, roof, garden and fences are all inspected.
 You then receive a Termite Inspection Report which includes findings about the inspected areas, inaccessible high-risk areas and recommended treatments.

-Trust Our Experts For Quality Termite Treatment
+Trust Our Experts For Quality Termite Control

 Our team of highly trained and fully accredited experts can fix your termite problems.
 At VIP Pest Control, our quality termite treatments are environmentally friendly, safe and meet all required Australian standards.
 As one of the most reliable pest control companies in Melbourne, we have the expertise to make your property pest-free.